 Knowing what to expect will help your dental visit go as smoothly as possible, with no financial or treatment surprises.

-Jess Santucci: I’m going to talk about two entities getting in between you and your healthcare provider; you and your dentist.
+Jess Santucci: I’m going to talk about two entities getting in between you and your healthcare provider; you and your dentist in Orinda, CA.

 The first is health insurance.